Delhi Metro: Phase III

-Work on Phase III began in 2011, with 2016 the planned deadline.
-Over 20 tunnel-boring machines were used simultaneously to expedite construction, which was completed in March 2019 (except for a small stretch due to non-availability of land).
+Work on Phase III began in 2011, with 2016 as the planned deadline.
+Over 20 tunnel-boring machines were used simultaneously to expedite construction, which was completed in March 2019 (except for a small stretch due to the non-availability of land).
 Short extensions were later added to Phase III, which was expected to be completed by the end of 2020, but construction was delayed due to the COVID-19 pandemic.
 It was completed on 18 September 2021 with the opening of the Grey Line extension from Najafgarh to Dhansa Bus Stand.
-An extension of the Airport Line to Yashobhoomi Dwarka Sector - 25 metro station was later added, and it was completed on 17 September 2023.
+An extension of the Airport Line to Yashobhoomi Dwarka Sector -25 metro station was later added, and it was completed on 17 September 2023.

-Driverless operations on the 38 km Magenta line began on 28 December 2021, making it the Delhi Metro's (and India's) first driverless metro line.
+Driverless operations on the 38 km Magenta Line began on 28 December 2021, making it the Delhi Metro's (and India's) first driverless metro line.
 On 25 November 2021, the 59 km Pink Line also began driverless operations.
-The total driverless DMRC network is nearly 97 km, putting Delhi Metro in fourth position globally among such networks behind Kuala Lumpur.
+The total driverless DMRC network is nearly 97 km, putting Delhi Metro in fourth position globally among such networks, behind Kuala Lumpur.

 The expected daily ridership of the network after the completion of Phase III was estimated at 53.47 lakh passengers.
 Actual DMRC ridership was 27.79 lakh in 2019–20, 51.97 percent of the projected ridership.
 Actual ridership of the Phase III corridors was 4.38 lakh, compared with a projected ridership of 20.89 lakh in 2019–20 (a deficit of 79.02 percent).
 The communication-based train control (CBTC) on Phase III trains enables them to run at a 90-second headway, although the actual headway between trains is higher because of the relatively low demand on the new corridors.
-Keeping the short headway and other constraints in mind, DMRC changed its decision to build nine-car-long stations for new lines and opted for shorter stations which can accommodate six-car trains.
+Keeping the short headway and other constraints in mind, DMRC changed its decision to build nine-car-long stations for new lines and opted for shorter stations, which can accommodate six-car trains.

 Phase IV

-Phase IV, with a length of 103 km and six lines, was finalized by the Government of Delhi in December 2018.
+Phase IV, with a length of 112.415 km and six lines, was finalized by the Government of Delhi in December 2018.
 Approval from the government of India was received for three priority corridors in March 2019.
 Construction of the corridors 65.1 km began on 30 December 2019, with an expected completion date of 2026.
 The metro's total length will exceed 450 km at the end of Phase IV, not including other independently operated systems in the National Capital Region such as the 29.7 km Aqua Line of the Noida-Greater Noida Metro and the 11.7 km Rapid Metro Gurgaon which connect to the Delhi Metro.